Background

 Andrew Russo

+He has traveled extensively, having visited every inhabited continent multiple times, and lived and worked in Asia.
 He earned his B.A. in East Asian Languages and Cultures from Columbia University and his M.A. in Pastoral Counseling from Loyola University Chicago.